 POPPIES

 There’s something irresistible about good fish and chips.
 What is it about that maddening waft when someone brushes past with a steaming bouquet?
-My death row meal would definitely feature whisper crisp chips, slathered in Sarsons and a big hunk of freshly battered piscine protein… So imagine my delight when I heard that Poppies had sprung up at the end of Hanbury Street, just next door to Rosa’s.
+My death row meal would definitely feature whisper crisp chips, slathered in Sarsons and a big hunk

 Dosa World